jberclaz/doorbell/README.md

 doorbell chime was built into an electric box, and I wanted to keep the form factor, while improving the sound.

-The MKR Zero is a very nice board for such a project.
-It has an integrated SD card reader and can play sounds through I2S.
+The MKR Zero is a very nice board for such a project, due to its small
+form factor.
+It has an
+integrated SD card reader and can play sounds through I2S.
 To convert audio signal into sound, it needs an external board that acts as a DAC/Amp as well as a loudspeaker.